BJ Watling: International career

 He was selected in New Zealand's squad to play a One Day International (ODI) and Twenty20 International series against Pakistan in Abu Dhabi and Dubai in October and November 2009.
 Although he was not selected in the ODI series, which New Zealand won 2–1, he made his international debut when he kept wicket in the first Twenty20 International in Dubai, which New Zealand lost by 49 runs.
 After showing strong form for the Knights in domestic cricket, Watling replaced Peter Fulton in New Zealand's squad for the third Test against Pakistan in December 2009.

 Watling opened with Tim McIntosh and they provided some uncharacteristic stability to New Zealand's opening partnership.
 Watling, however, was out caught after an opening stand of 60 runs.
 In the second innings, Watling hit an unbeaten, quickfire 60 runs from 62 balls, his first half century in Test cricket.
 Watling and McIntosh made an opening stand of 90 before rain ended play and any New Zealand hopes of victory.

 On 13 August 2010 Watling made his ODI debut against Sri Lanka in the 2010 Triangular series.
 He opened the batting and top-scored for New Zealand with 55 runs from 68 deliveries in a three-wicket defeat.

 When Zimbabwe toured New Zealand in January 2012, incumbent wicket-keeper Reece Young was dropped because he did not score enough runs in the previous Test against Australia.
 Watling and Kruger van Wyk were the front runners for the position, and Watling was eventually given the gloves for the one-off Test.
 His first six Tests were as a specialist batsman.
 Though he had kept wicket in both the T20Is he had played and two ODIs, at the time Watling had kept wicket in just two first-class matches, both of which were in 2004.
 New Zealand won the Test by an innings and Watling scored his first Test century, making 102 runs in the first innings.
 On his return to the domestic circuit with Northern Districts, Watling assumed the role of wicket-keeper to gain more experience.
 A hip injury prevent Watling from participating in the first Test against South Africa in March, and he was replaced by Kruger van Wyk.

-Watling would finally cement his place in the New Zealand test side during the 2012/13 tour of South Africa.
+Watling would finally cement his place in the New Zealand test team during the 2012/13 tour of South Africa.
 In a tough series for New Zealand's batsmen, Watling scored 168 runs, including back to back 50's in the second test.
 Dale Steyn offered praise for Watling, saying "He is a good player and he doesn't want to give his wicket away.
 He is a typical wicket-keeper batsman and...is a very gutsy player."
 Watling performed credibly on New Zealand's home and away series against England, and then scored his second test century on New Zealand's 2013 tour of Bangladesh.